-- 1 Once you have stored your data from your digital device, insert the Memory StickTM with the arrow facing up and toward the Memory StickTM slot. - Carefully slide the Memory StickTM (1) into the slot until it clicks in place.
+- 1 Once you have stored your data from your digital device, insert the Memory StickTM with the arrow facing up and toward the Memory StickTM slot. - Carefully slide the Memory StickTM into the slot until it clicks in place.
 The Memory StickTM is automatically detected by your system and appears in your My Computer window as a local drive, under the appropriate letter (depending on the configuration of your computer).

-Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
 To avoid damaging the computer or the Memory StickTM, do not force the Memory StickTM into the slot if it does not insert smoothly.